Individual problems in marriage counseling

 The dream

-She also became aware that while “a quiet talk” had been useful in parenting a 10-year-old, it would hardly work the same for a 32-year-old that was actively abusing alcohol.
+She also became aware that while “a quiet talk” had helped parent a 10-year-old, it would hardly work the same for a 32-year-old who was actively abusing alcohol.
 Her “dream” was “rational cooperation,” and any signs of fighting threatened that dream.
-But she had to agree with Jack, that “rational cooperation” required two willing parties, and Jared was hardly “willing.”
+But she had to agree with Jack that “rational cooperation” required two willing parties, and Jared was hardly “willing.”

 Until now.